 “The best way to survive the future is to build for it today.”

-July 22, 2019 That was the key message delivered by Bill Larson, Vice-President of Marketing for CalPortland and Chair of the Building Resilience Coalition to delegates at the Pacific Northwest Economic Region Summit today in Saskatoon, Saskatchewan.
+July 22, 2019, That was the key message delivered by Bill Larson, Vice-President of Marketing for CalPortland and Chair of the Building Resilience Coalition, to delegates at the Pacific Northwest Economic Region Summit today in Saskatoon, Saskatchewan.

-Larson outlined the mission of the Building Resilience Coalition, the hosts of the Infrastructure Plenary at the Summit, noting that Coalition members are committed to furthering the planning, development, and construction of buildings and associated infrastructure that are better able to recover from and to adapt to the growing impacts of an ever-changing urban and physical environment.
+Larson outlined the mission of the Building Resilience Coalition, the hosts of the Infrastructure Plenary at the Summit, noting that Coalition members are committed to furthering the planning, development, and construction of buildings and associated infrastructure that are better able to recover from and adapt to the growing impacts of an ever-changing urban and physical environment.

 “Resilience is our middle name”, said Larson, “and resilience in the face of a rapidly changing global environment is critical to the preservation of our economic well-being”.

-Speaking also during the Coalition sponsored Plenary were leaders of some of the most important infrastructure systems in North America today, including:
+Speaking also during the Coalition-sponsored Plenary were leaders of some of the most important infrastructure systems in North America today, including:

 · Robin Silvester, Chief Executive Officer of the Port of Vancouver: